Skip to content

 Leetcode Binary Search Tree Iterator problem solution

-YASH PAL, 31 July 2024
+YASH PAL, 31 July 202419 January 2026

-In this Leetcode Binary Search Tree Iterator problem solution we need to Implement the BSTIterator class that represents an iterator over the in-order traversal of a binary search tree (BST):
+In this Leetcode Binary Search Tree Iterator problem solution, we need to Implement the BSTIterator class that represents an iterator over the in-order traversal of a binary search tree (BST):

 BSTIterator(TreeNode root) Initializes an object of the BSTIterator class.
 The root of the BST is given as part of the constructor.
 The pointer should be initialized to a non-existent number smaller than any element in the BST.